 Golino also holds an M.Sci. in Developmental Psychology (2012), an B.Sci. in Psychology (2011), all from Universidade Federal de Minas Gerais.
 At UVA, he will teach undergraduate and graduate courses on quantitative methods at the Department of Psychology.
 He expects to offer courses on applied machine learning for Psychologists and on the construction and validation of assessment instruments.

-For more information, please visit my website: https://uva.theopenscholar.com/hudson-golino.
+For more information, please visit his website: https://uva.theopenscholar.com/hudson-golino.